Israeli sniper

 I can’t keep my head level,

-I have to look up.
+I have to look up.the poetry workshop

 for Paula Green